rsksmart/devportal-1.0/tutorials/ethereum-devs/setup-truffle-oz.md

 npm install -g mnemonics@1.1.3
 ```

-To use it to generate a 12-word BIP39 mnemonic, enter this command into your terminal:
+Use this to generate a 12-word BIP39 mnemonic, by entering this command:

 ```shell
 mnemonics > .secret
 ```

-This is saving a new mnemonic in the file named `.secret`, which is the next step.
+This saves a new mnemonic in the file named `.secret`, which is the next step.

-# Create file .secret
+# Create .secret file

 In the terminal, inside the `myproject folder`, create a file named `.secret`.